Fraction - Definition, Types, Examples & Resources

 The word "fraction" is derived from the Latin word fractio, which means "a breaking" or "a broken piece."
 This comes from the verb frangere, meaning "to break."
 So, basically, a fraction refers to something that has been divided or broken into parts.

-What Are Fractions Used For in Everyday Life?
+What Are Fractions Used for in Everyday Life?

 Fractions are really useful in everyday life.
 You can use them in activities like: